 West County Center, at I-270 and Manchester Road in Des Peres, is a major mall anchored by JCPenney, Macy’s and Nordstrom.
-Among the more than 150 other retailers are familiar names like Abercrombie & Fitch, Brooks Brothers and The North Face.
+Among the more than 150 other retailers are familiar names like Ann Taylor, Brooks Brothers and The North Face.
 Anchors at the Saint Louis Galleria, I-64 and S. Brentwood Boulevard, are Dillard’s, Macy’s and Nordstrom, plus some 165 additional stores and boutiques.

 Westport Plaza, in a mixed-use office complex just off I-270 and Page Avenue in the western burbs, is more a place to relax after shopping since it has pick-me-ups like Starbucks and the St. Louis Bread Co., a variety of casual and higher-end restaurants, happy hour hangouts and pubs with live music.

 Bargain hunters head for St. Louis Outlet Mall, SR 370 (exit 11) and St. Louis Mills Boulevard.
-With more than 100 outlets—everything from Old Navy and Game Stop to Charlotte Russe and Bed, Bath and Beyond—there’s something for everyone.
-Refuel with a Steak 'N Shake burger or a Wetzel’s pretzel, just two of this mall’s eateries.
+With more than 100 outlets—everything from Old Navy and The Children’s Place to Burlington and Bed, Bath and Beyond—there’s something for everyone.
+Refuel with a Wetzel’s pretzel.

 Missouri farmers supply St. Louis farmers markets, and one of the best reasons to visit is for the cornucopia of locally grown fruits and veggies.
 The markets are also good places to pick up locally produced cheese, eggs, honey and baked goods.
 Shoppers in the know arrive early to snap up seasonal goodies like berries and heirloom tomatoes.
 And of course it’s fun to just wander around soaking up the sights and smells.